kdandy1/Cocai/README.md

 - **We'll use large language models (LLMs).** As a narrative-driven game, CoC involves lots of natural-language interactions.
 Often, the game master ("Keeper" in the CoC world) has to improvise the story based on the players' actions, which demands latent knowledge and common sense.
 This is where LLMs shine.
 - **The chatbot will be agentic.** As the Keeper, our AI needs to consult the rulebook, roll dices, and examine player statuses.
 Each of those capabilities can be delegated to a "tool" that the AI can use.
 The ability to use tools, in this context, is called "having agency".
 - **We'll use retrival-augmented generation (RAG).** While hosting the game, the AI Keeper often need to look up rules, consult playbooks, and even searching the internet for facts.
 We can't possibly train an LLM on all that knowledge (or guarantee its accuracy in recalling anything).
 Instead, we'll have the AI agent retrieve data on-demand.
-See [_Why RAG is Big_](https://blog.myli.page/why-rag-is-big-aa60282693dc).
+See [_Why RAG is Big_][wr].

 Are you looking for real-world examples of building AI applications?
 This project is a great starting point.
 Let's dive in!